permaweb/U/contracts/DEVELOPER-GUIDE.md

 ## Architecture

-In order to verify that the `mint` (burn) function only happens on the Arweave base layer, the contract is looking for a **reward** (fee) greater than the **reward** that would be sent by the Warp Sequencer.
-This means the contract will throw an error if anyone tries call the `mint` function via Sequencer.
+In order to verify that the `mint` (burn) function only happens on the Arweave base layer, the contract is looking for a `SourceType` of `L1` in the Warp execution environment.
+This means the contract will throw an error if anyone tries call the `mint` function via Sequencer (`L2`).

 This allows us to have 1 contract that can split functionality between L1 and L2.
 L1 is used to enter u, and once entered, everything else happens instantly on the Warp Sequencer (via Bundlr Network).